Light therapy: Seasonal affective disorder

-The effectiveness of light therapy for treating seasonal affective disorder (SAD) may be linked to the fact that light therapy makes up for lost sunlight exposure and resets the body's internal clock.
-Studies show that light therapy helps reduce the debilitating and depressive behaviors of SAD, such as excessive sleepiness and fatigue, with results lasting for at least 1 month.
-Light therapy is preferred over antidepressants in the treatment of SAD because it is a relatively safe and easy therapy.
+The effectiveness of light therapy for treating seasonal affective disorder (SAD) may be linked to reduced sunlight exposure in the winter months.
+Light resets the body's internal clock.
+Studies show that light therapy helps reduce the debilitating depressive symptoms of SAD, such as excessive sleepiness and fatigue, with results lasting for at least 1 month.
+Light therapy is preferred over antidepressants in the treatment of SAD because it is a relatively safe and easy therapy with minimal side effects.
 Two methods of light therapy, bright light and dawn simulation, have similar success rates in the treatment of SAD.

 It is possible that response to light therapy for SAD could be season dependent.
 Morning therapy has provided the best results because light in the early morning aids in regulating the circadian rhythm.
-People affected by SAD have low levels of energy and have difficulty concentrating.
-They usually have a change in appetite and experience trouble sleeping.
+People affected by SAD often have low energy, tend to eat more carbohydrates and sleep longer, but symptoms can vary between people.

-A 2007 systematic review by the Swedish agency SBU found insufficient evidence that light therapy was able to alleviate symptoms of depression or seasonal affective disorder.
-The report recommended that: "Approximately 100 participants are required to establish whether the therapy is moderately more effective than placebo".
-Although treatment in light therapy rooms was well established in Sweden, no satisfactory, controlled studies had been published on the subject.
-This led to the closure of a number of clinics offering light therapy in Sweden.

 A Cochrane review conducted in 2019 states the evidence that light therapy's effectiveness as a treatment for the prevention of seasonal affective disorder is limited, although the risk of adverse effects are minimal.
 Therefore, the decision to use light therapy should be based on a person's preference of treatment.